 Denial of partner breaking- fantasy crumbling;

 5. Various scenarios occur at this point of the cycle

 Avoidant may occasionally give attention/focus to love addict partner desires (recreating intensity)-- this is often done out of guilt and/or fear partner will leave.
 However, turning toward their partner is shortlived.

-Love addict feels “high”/ relieved from avoidants
+With a crumb of attention, Love addict feels “high”/ relieved from avoidants

-to repeat the same cycle with another love addict; and/or engages in addiction/compulsion
+Avoidant leaves relationship (blames a partner for relationship failure), moves on to repeat the same cycle with another love addict; and/or engages in addiction/compulsion

 Love addict enters withdrawal-- quickly seeks out

-Love Addict may leave relationship
+Love Addict leaves the relationship

-A love addict may leave the relationship as they become so burned out from chasing their partner; and tired of the pain and “craziness” of the relationship.
-Still, because of the loss of the fantasy (the real drug), withdrawal will occur; and again, the love addict may quickly seek another relationship to repeat the same cycle, or medicate with another addiction. * And for the lucky ones, decide to get help, enter recovery to change their relationship patterns, the way they love, and who they love (encouraged!)
+A love addict may leave the relationship as they become so burned out from chasing their partner and tired of the pain and “craziness” of the relationship.
+Still, because of the loss of the fantasy (the real drug), the withdrawal will occur; and again, the love addict may quickly seek another relationship to repeat the same cycle, or medicate with another addiction. * And for the lucky ones, decide to get help, enter recovery to change their relationship patterns, the way they love, and who they love (encouraged!)

 Avoidant may try returning